Designing Transport-Level Encryption for Datacenter Networks: Evaluation

 \subsection{Unloaded RTT}

-We first measure RTT of a single RPC without concurrent RPCs, using our custom app.
-This experiment highlights software overheads of the network stack, including the transport protocol, without the effect of queuing or app-level processing delays. \autoref{fig:unloaded} shows the results.
+We first measure RTT of a single RPC without concurrent RPCs, using our custom application to highlight software overheads of the network stack, including the transport protocol, without the effect of queuing or application-level processing delays. \autoref{fig:unloaded} shows the results.
+We ran three trials, 8 seconds each, and plot the middle one in average latency; same for the next experiment.